Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Scope and Categorization of Negation

 \subsection{Negation and Contradiction}

-Negation and contradiction, closely related concepts, are often conflated in NLP research~\citep{jiang-etal-2021-im}.
-Contradiction refers to the incompatibility of two propositions: they cannot be both true simultaneously.
-Although negation frequently serves as a primary mechanism to create contradictions by reversing the truth value of a proposition, contradictions may also arise through antonymy, numeric mismatch, structural and lexical differences (more details are in Table~\ref{tab:contratype})~\citep{de-marneffe-etal-2008-finding}.
-Previous studies have often overlooked the possibility of contradictions existing independently of explicit negation.
-Recognizing this gap, we specifically examine the ability of LLMs to differentiate between negations and non-negated contradictions, highlighting the nuanced semantic distinctions involved.
+Negation and contradiction are closely related concepts that are often conflated in NLP research~\citep{jiang2021m}.
+Contradiction refers to the incompatibility of two propositions, meaning that they cannot both be true at the same time.
+While negation frequently serves as a primary mechanism for creating contradictions (by reversing the truth value of a proposition), contradictions can also arise from antonymy, numeric mismatches, or differences in structure and lexicon (further details can be found in Appendix~\ref{appendix:contradiction}).
+For instance, the statements "An individual was born in France" and "An individual was born in Italy" are contradictory, but they are not negations, as the second statement does not reverse the truth of the first.

+Many previous studies have overlooked the possibility that contradictions can exist independently of explicit negation.
+Recognizing this gap, we specifically examine the ability of LLMs to differentiate between negations and non-negated contradictions, highlighting the nuanced semantic distinctions that are involved.